Ruiyun/cljain/README.md

 =========

 The cljain is an abstraction layer sitting on top of JAIN-SIP.
-It let's you use it as clojure way.
+It let's you use it as [Clojure] way.

 Installation
 ============